WFT’s Landon Collins Shows Progress After Achilles Injury

 There’s a valid reason that Collins’ best spot would probably still be at strong safety, but used exclusively in the box area.

-As of now, defensive coordinator Jack Del Rio will elect to keep Collins at the role the former Alabama star made his living at early.
+As of now, Del Rio will elect to keep Collins at the role the former Alabama star made his living at early.

 The problem with starting Collins full-time in 2021?
 Kam Curl rapidly improved the secondary while Collins was an inconsistent tackler in the open field before his season-ending injury.

-It could limit the number of packages WFT runs next season but perhaps Collins can contribute big nickel packages with Curl and perhaps Jeremy Reaves playing in a based zone for Del Rio’s defense.
+It could limit the number of packages WFT runs next season but perhaps Collins can contribute in big nickel packages with Curl and perhaps Jeremy Reaves playing in zone for Del Rio’s defense.

-That might be his best —and only—role for now barring a rapid improvement come training camp.
+That might be Collins’ best - and arguably only - role for now, barring a rapid improvement come training camp.